stripe/stripe-cli/pkg/vcr/README.md

 ## Example
 ### In Window 1:

-`go run cmd/stripe/main.go vcr`
+`go run cmd/stripe/main.go playback`
 (Start a recordmode HTTP server at localhost:13111, writing to the default cassette)

 ### In Window 2:

-Record some test interactions using the stripe CLI, but proxy through the `stripe vcr` server:
+Record some test interactions using the stripe CLI, but proxy through the `stripe playback` server:

 `stripe customers create --api-base="http://localhost:13111"`